Jeremy-Vidaurri/Parser/README.md

 *  \<mult_op> -> times | div

 ## Running the Parser
 To run the parser, place the parser.py in the same folder as the input text file.
-In Powershell, use the command `Python parser.py input.txt` where `input.txt` is the name of the input text file.
+Then in command line, use the command `Python parser.py input.txt` where `input.txt` is the name of the input text file.

 ## Contributions